- GDP (PPP):

 - FDI Inflow:

-Sierra Leone’s economic freedom score is 47.5, making its economy the 167th freest in the 2019 Index.
-Its overall score has decreased by 4.3 points, with a steep plunge in fiscal health and lower scores for labor freedom, monetary freedom, and business freedom overwhelming improvements in the tax burden, judicial effectiveness, and government integrity.
-Sierra Leone is ranked 42nd among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.
+Sierra Leone’s economic freedom score is 51.7, making its economy the 150th freest in the 2021 Index.
+Its overall score has increased by 3.7 points, primarily because of an improvement in fiscal health.
+Sierra Leone is ranked 34th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

-Sierra Leone became independent from the United Kingdom in 1961, but a civil war in the 1990s killed or displaced about a third of the population.
-Ernest Bai Koroma of the All People’s Congress, elected president in 2007 in the first peaceful transition of power, was reelected in 2012.
+Sierra Leone became independent from the United Kingdom in 1961.
+A civil war in the 1990s killed or displaced about a third of the population, and the country enjoyed its first peaceful transition of power in 2007.
 Former junta leader Julius Maada Bio of the Sierra Leone People’s Party won the presidency in 2018, and his investigations of corruption in the former regime have exacerbated political tensions.
-The mining of iron ore has been suspended until 2021, and gem-quality diamonds account for high rates of economic growth and nearly half of exports, but Sierra Leone remains extremely poor, with many depending on subsistence agriculture.
-Political instability has hindered development of substantial mineral, agricultural, and fishery resources.
-The 2014 Ebola epidemic killed nearly 4,000, and the country was not declared Ebola-free until 2016.
+The mining of iron ore has been suspended until 2021, and gem-quality diamonds account for nearly half of exports.
+Sierra Leone remains extremely poor, and much of the population depends on subsistence agriculture.
+Political instability has hindered development of Sierra Leone’s substantial mineral, agricultural, and fishery resources.